D2C-SR: A Divergence to Convergence Approach for Real-World Image Super-Resolution

-\paragraph{The width and depth of tree-based network.} Our divergence network is a tree-based architecture.
+Our divergence network is a tree-based architecture.
 We set different $L$ and $C$ to provide experimental evaluations on the width and depth of the tree.
 Because increasing the depth and width increases memory usage.
 So we do these experiments on a small baseline model, which has $G=2$ residual groups and each group has $B=1$ block.
 As show in Table~\ref{tab:abl_tree_d}, we increase the width and depth from 1 to 4 respectively on x4 scaling factor and show the changes in PSNR.
 By increasing the width or depth of the tree-based network, the performance of our D2C-SR improves.

-\paragraph{Triplet loss.} As mentioned in Sec.~\ref{sec Divergence Network}, the triplet loss is used to enforce the outputs from different branches divergent.
-We further exam the effectiveness of our triplet loss by removing the term of Eq.~\ref{eq:final_tp}.
-As show in Table~\ref{tab:abl_summ} "w/o. triplet loss", PSNR scores in different scores are all decreased, especially in x2 scaling factor, the PSNR decreased 0.17 dB.
-Fig.~\ref{fig:triplet_demo} shows the visualization divergent results.
-As mentioned in the previous section, due to the existence of triplet loss, different end branches produce different texture predictions.